vibbits/irefindex/vsc/README.md

 ### 7. Destroy the machine

 > IMPORTANT: This will destroy the machine and all data on it.
-Please make sure you exported the end result before running this.

 ```bash
 # pwd: irefindex/vsc/terraform